 This is a Phase III individually randomized design for assessing conditional cash transfer for preventing acquisition of HIV infection.
-Individual women in grades 8-11 will be randomized to the

-CCT intervention, or control.
-The primary endpoint will be incident HIV infection in the young women as measured over a two (11th graders) or three (8-10th graders) year follow-up.
+Individual women in grades 8-11 will be randomized to the CCT intervention, or control.
+The primary endpoint will be incident HIV infection in the young women as measured over a follow-up period of approximately two (11th graders) or three (8-10th graders) years.